-For many years now, pundits and tech industry evangelists have been touting IoT technology as a true game-changer for every type of use case imaginable.
+For many years now, pundits and tech industry evangelists have been touting IoT technology as a true game-changer for every type of Applications imaginable.
 According to prevailing wisdom, we were all on the verge of a world where connected devices were all around us.
 Some would handle mundane tasks and send telemetry to far-off control centers, some would inform the next generation of smart cities, and still, others would allow us all to build the long-promised smart homes of the future.

 Now, though, in 2020, it looks like the IoT is taking a bit of a slower path to mass adoption than many people expected.
 Part of the reason for that is that the infrastructure needed to support it doesn’t yet exist in most places.
 But there is one place where the infrastructure wasn’t a problem – manufacturing.
 And predictably, it is in manufacturing where IoT technology has made the fastest inroads.
 But the question remains – is IoT proving useful in manufacturing?
 Here’s a look at the hurdles that IoT in manufacturing faced and where IoT technology is already taking off.